dothedada/mmejia-cv/src/assets/data/en.md

 ---

-While image and information are the foundations of my work, how I approach them evolves over time.
-Today, I focus on creating digital tools that facilitate access to information.
-However, if you’re interested in exploring my work as a visual communicator and photographer, here are some links to those projects.
+Although images and information are constant in my work, the way I approach them changes over time.
+Currently my interest lays in creating digital tools that facilitate access to information.
+However, if you want to know more about my work as a visual communicator and photographer, here are some links...

 [Portrait Portfolio](https://mmejia.com)B
 [Product Photography Portfolio](https://producto.mmejia.com)B